SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 The foundation of any networked application hinges on its ability to efficiently handle data exchange.
 But beneath the surface, there's a hidden world of techniques for managing this communication.
-This article dives into the various "flavors" of networking IO, exploring the trade-offs associated with each approach.
+This article dives into various "flavors" of networking IO, exploring the trade-offs associated with each approach.

 To illustrate various ways applications handle network traffic, we'll build a TCP server using four distinct approaches:
 **blocking I/O with a single thread**, **blocking I/O with multiple threads**, **non-blocking I/O with busy waiting**, and